 If you’re the type of person to tackle a home improvement project on your own, you may want to reconsider when it comes to installing your own insulation.
-Here are some of the top reasons why you should consider having a professional like Attic Construction remove and replace your current insulation.
+Here are some of the top reasons why you should consider a professional insulation company like Attic Construction to provide your home proper insulation service to remove and replace your current insulation.

 Safety is an important concern when it comes to removing old insulation and installing new insulation.
 Working in attics is difficult.
 They are tight spaces with precarious footing, and high off the ground.
 A careless step or a lapse in concentration can result in a disastrous fall.

 Falling isn’t the only danger associated with attic insulation installation.
 Before you install new insulation you’ll have to remove the old insulation.
 That means dealing with insulation that is old, dusty, and potentially contaminated with rodent urine and feces.

 Due to these risks, our staff uses personal protective equipment that minimizes their exposure to contaminants contained in or from the old insulation.
 All old insulation is removed in thick, sealed bags and disposed of properly to ensure that contaminants aren’t spread.
 Our top tip for attic insulation installation is to work with professionals to reduce the risk of contracting or spreading dangerous contaminants.

 One of the most important reasons to replace your insulation is to improve the energy efficiency of your home.
 As a primary barrier to the transfer of heat, the insulation in your attic or roof deck helps keep your home cooler during the summer and warmer during the winter.

 With properly installed attic insulation, your HVAC system won’t have to work as hard to keep your home the temperature you want it to be.
 This not only means that you’ll be more comfortable, but that your energy costs will be lower.